spooky-soft/league-camera-scroll/README.md

 URL: https://www.autohotkey.com/

+⭐ (Optionally, you can download the `.exe` version, which includes the AHK interpreter.)

 This is the engine that drives the script.
 Don't worry, people have been using AHK scripts in League for a decade, and the only ones who have received anything like a ban or warning are people cheesing inhuman combos.
 We're basically just remapping some of the keyboard shortcuts to a different key.
 With that being said...

 #### ⭐ !!
 WARNING !!